 Policy and Procedure

 Date: May 2012, Revised May 2019

 To promote driving safety and reduce the potential for vehicle mishaps through a program of mandatory training and selective screening of all drivers of Lewis & Clark College vehicles.

 In order to promote the safe use of College motor vehicles, all persons operating College owned or leased vehicles are required to permit screening of their driving records and participate in Lewis & Clark College’s Driver Safety Training Program.
 Only persons with acceptable driving records, who observe campus and state motor vehicle regulations, and who attend mandatory training scheduled by the Risk Management Coordinator, will be granted the privilege of driving College owned or leased vehicles.

 All drivers must be sponsored by a department or recognized College organization, and cleared by the College’s insurance company in accordance with the C.L.I.C.
 Safety and Loss Control Policy.
 The sponsoring department or organization has the right to withdraw sponsorship at any time, thereby terminating a driver’s clearance.

-When clearance is granted or denied, a letter will be sent to the sponsoring department and to the applicant if possible.
-Details of the driving record are confidential and may only be disclosed to the applicant.
+Details of an individual’s driving record are confidential and may only be disclosed to the applicant.
 If a driver is denied clearance for an unacceptable driving record, the decision may be appealed.
 The insurance company then reviews the driving record and a recommendation for additional action is established.